-Activities of the Company for the three months ended March 31, 2015 continued to focus on monitoring the environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
+Activities of the Company for the six months ended June 30, 2015 continued to focus on monitoring the technical, environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
 The Ajax Project and the status thereof are discussed in the section above titled Overall performance.